ndsu-wheat/Images/README.md

-# Images used at Spring Wheat Breeding Program at NDSU website.
+# Images used on the NDSU Spring Wheat Breeding Program website.